 Who We Are

-The Maryland Harm Reduction Action Network (MHRAN) consists of individuals and organizations committed to promoting the health, dignity, and safety of people who use drugs by educating about, advocating for, and promoting the use of harm reduction principles.
+The Maryland Harm Reduction Advocacy Network (MHRAN) consists of individuals and organizations committed to promoting the health, dignity, and safety of people who use drugs by educating about, advocating for, and promoting the use of harm reduction principles.

 - We accept that people often use licit and illicit drugs for their benefits, and drug use can range from being helpful and positive to chaotic and dangerous.